Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Puzzle properties

 \subsection{Expected number of edges per piece}

-As discussed in Sec.~\ref{sec:the_puzzle} , the crossing cuts puzzle model cuts the puzzle shape into convex polygonal pieces.
-Clearly, these pieces can have different number of edges and there is no a-priori inherent limit to this number (except the number of cuts, of course).
+As discussed in Sec.~\ref{sec:the_puzzle}, the crossing cuts puzzle model cuts the puzzle shape into convex polygonal pieces.
+Clearly, these pieces can have a different number of edges and there is no a-priori inherent limit to this number (except the number of cuts, of course).

-To explore this property we conducted an empirical evaluation using $30$ synthesized crossing cuts puzzles for each of the different number of cuts tested.
-Empirically, the most frequent pieces are quadrilateral, and the probability to encounter pieces with more than 5 edges is approximately $5\%$ and diminishing quickly.
-The results are shown in Fig.~\ref{fig:emp_stats_C} and demonstrate that the distribution remains relatively stable for increasing number of cuts.
+To explore this property we conducted an empirical evaluation on DB1, i.e., by using the $30$ synthesized circular crossing cuts puzzles synthesized for each of the different number of cuts.
+Empirically, the most frequent pieces are either quadrilateral or triangular, depending on the number of cuts, whereas asymptotically, quadrilaterals are the most abundant.
+The probability of encountering puzzle pieces with more than 6 edges is diminishing quickly from $10\%$ in puzzles with few cuts, to approximately $2\%$ as the number of cuts increases.
+The results up are shown in Fig.~\ref{fig:emp_stats_C} and demonstrate that the distribution converges quickly and then remains stable from approximately 60 cuts.